christianjokhaji/UHelper/README.md

 ![png](assets/7.png)

-Most of the UHelper's features are slash commands interaction, so you can type / in the chat to see the list of commands it offers!
-Please note that, as of July 30, some features are not implemented yet.
+Most of the UHelper's features are accessed through slash commands interaction, so you can simply type `/` in the chat to see the commands available!
+For a quick and friendly guide to all our commands, you can use the handy `\uhelper-wiki` guide.
+This guide allows you to view the entire list of commands or dive into a specific feature to see related commands.
+Explore and enjoy all the awesome capabilities UHelper has to offer! 🚀

 ## Project Progresses
 Currently, we are working to implement the following features.